sowcow/blog/content/posts/ikiru.md

 1. Ikiru goes first because rabbits can jump and they'd smash the competitors
 2. The Blob takes the second place because it destroys dinosaurs
-3. Pee-Wee is the last because he was riding in the wrong direction
+3. Pee-wee is the last because he was riding in the wrong direction